rainsound-ai/meeting-transcription-agent/README.md

-# Python Sveltekit Starter 2024
+# Meeting Transcription Assistant

-This is a starter template for how rainsound.ai builds python/sveltekit apps in 2024.
+This how rainsound.ai transcribes meetings from audio files.